 [(a bis.)
-Identification of a new significant environmental risk, or a significant change to existing risk calculations;]
+Identification of a new significant environmental risk, or a significant change to existing risk calculations;]] [Pew - delete]

 (a bis alt.)
-Information has come to light that was not available when the Plan of Work was approved, including changes in Best Available Techniques or Best Available Scientific Information, and shows that more appropriate conditions are necessary to deal with the Environmental Effects of the activity;
+Information has come to light that was not available when the Plan of Work was approved and is relevant to the Contractor's continued adherence to the Strategic Environmental Goals and Objectives Pew, including changes in Good Industry Practice, Pew Best Available Techniques or , Micronesia - replace Best Available Scientific Information Best Environmental Practice Pew, and Best Environmental Practices Micronesia and shows that more appropriate conditions are necessary to deal with the Environmental Effects of the activity;

 (a ter.)
-An indication that the cumulative effects impacts as a result of Exploitation activities exceed any environmental thresholds established under the applicable Standards [and objectives established under the applicable Regional Environmental Management Plan;]
+An indication that the cumulative effects impacts Cumulative Environmental Effects Pew as a result of Exploitation activities Pewdelete exceed any environmental thresholds established under the applicable Standards and objectives established under the applicable Pew - delete Regional Environmental Management Plan; Argentina - delete

 (a quat.)
-New significant information relevant to the effective protection of the Marine Environment;
+New significant information relevant to the effective protection of the Marine Environment; [Pew - delete]